 –Bowel hernia: Very rarely (in less than 1% of patients), the small intestines can twist causing a blockage and abdominal pain.
 Should this happen, further surgery would be required.

-Will I regain weight after the operation?
+Q: Will I regain weight after surgery?

 Weight loss and regain following surgery relies on many factors.
 It is influenced by your genes and the lifestyle choices you make following surgery.
 As such, surgery should be seen as a tool to aid you in your weight-loss journey.